Whats The Difference Between All The Various Edison Screw Base Light Bulbs ?

 Seller: "E12 or E14 fitting?"

 Ever felt confused about fitting choices like the buyer above?
 You are not alone.
-Choosing a fitting can be a confusing and very technical task.
+Choosing the correct fitting can be a confusing and technical task.
 However, it's actually much simpler than you think..

 To bring you into the light and out of the dark, here is our comprehensive guide for Edison screw fittings and its applications.